- Fastly Status

 To facilitate real-time communication, Subscribers receive a dedicated chat channel during Onboarding and, for Subscribers that also purchase Enterprise Support, for an Attack for real-time communications about WAF issues during Business Hours or as needed by Fastly personnel.
 Though subject to change, Fastly's current chat provider is Slack (www.slack.com).

-Fastly may from time to time, including as part of initial onboarding and during any period where Subscriber purchases additional Fastly WAF Tuning Services or Fastly WAF Management Package, collect and store a copy of logging information from the Fastly WAF (which will include IP addresses) to monitor ruleset behavior, including false positives, by establishing a logging endpoint in your service configuration which will securely collect logging information in a third-party storage provider.
+Fastly may from time to time, including as part of initial onboarding and during any period where Subscriber purchases additional Fastly WAF Tuning Package or Fastly WAF Tuning Plus Package, collect and store a copy of logging information from the Fastly WAF (which will include IP addresses) to monitor ruleset behavior, including false positives, by establishing a logging endpoint in your service configuration which will securely collect logging information in a third-party storage provider.
 Subscriber instructs Fastly to access and use the logs exclusively for providing WAF services, providing support and performance management to Subscriber, monitoring or maintaining Subscriber’s Services and the Fastly WAF, threat detection and in accordance with the Documentation.
 Logged data will be deleted on a rolling basis and in any event retained no longer than thirty (30) days unless otherwise agreed by Subscriber.Back to Top